Contribute to documentation#

 Granting permission to publish#

-Before you contribute, you must give permission to publish your contribution according to the license we use.
+Before you contribute documentation, you must give permission to publish your contribution according to the license we use.
 You may give that permission in two ways.

 Sign the Plone Contributor Agreement.
 This method also covers contributions to Plone code.
 It is a one-time only process.